MoofyWoofy/MoofyWoofy/README.md

 # Hi there 👋, I'm Melvin and welcome to my GitHub Profile!

-I'm a student pursuing InfoComm security.
+I'm a student pursuing InfoComm Security.
 I'm a passionate learner who's always seeking to learn and work across as many technologies and domains as I can 💡.
-I also love to help people with their problems especially python.
+I also love to help people with their problems especially with python.